Are you ready to dust off your sneakers and dive into that fitness routine so you can finally get down to your goal weight?

-Whether you’re following a routine for the first time (or for the first time in a long time) or just refocusing your efforts in the New Year, here are some of my favorite tips on what to keep in mind as you get started.
+Whether you’re following a routine for the first time (or for the first time in a long time) or just refocusing your efforts, here are some of my favorite tips on what to keep in mind as you get started.

 Don’t: Freak out over what you see.

-Do: Weigh yourself once a week.
+Do: Weigh yourself once a week

 Don’t: Weigh yourself every day.

-Do: Eat for the body you want — not the one you have.
+Do: Eat for the body you want — not the one you have

 Don’t: Cut out all of your favorite foods.

-Do: Plan your meals and organize your kitchen.
+Do: Plan your meals and organize your kitchen

 Don’t: Wait until the day of to figure it out.

-Do: Push through the soreness.
+Do: Push through the soreness

 Don’t: Push yourself to the point of injury.

-Do: Expect to be a little hungry and grumpy at first.
+Do: Expect to be a little hungry and grumpy at first

 Don’t: Fall back into old bad habits.

 “Soreness and hunger go hand in hand,” says Edwards.
-“When you’re sore you’re broken down and that incites hunger to repair your body.
+“When you’re sore, you’re broken down and that incites hunger to repair your body.
 They’ll subside together.
-To speed things up, consider targeted nutrition or supplementation.
-The right food and the right time will minimize your desire to over eat.”
+To help things along, consider targeted nutrition or supplementation.
+The right food and the right time will minimize your desire to overeat.”

-Do: Follow your workout calendar.
+Do: Follow your workout calendar

 Don’t: Don’t wait until Monday to start again if you miss a workout.

 If you missed a workout because of sickness or travel or you just didn’t feel like doing it, don’t worry.
 Just get back to it.

-Do: Get back on program if you fall off.
+Do: Get back on program if you fall off

 Don’t: Don’t beat yourself up, feel like you’ve failed, or wait until the next day/week/month to start over.

 No one is perfect.
 Not me, not you, and not our trainers.
 Everyone has an unhealthy meal sometimes or misses a workout.
 Don’t let that define your day, your week, or your month.

-Do: Share what you’re doing and find people who will keep you accountable.
+Do: Share what you’re doing and find people who will keep you accountable

 Don’t: Listen to the haters.

-If you share what you’re doing with those around you, there’s a greater likelihood you’ll succeed because you’re creating a social support system that you’re accountable to.
-There might be people who pooh-pooh your journey, but ignore them.
-They have their reasons for doing so (usually the reasons stem from jealousy or fear), so just stay positive and reach out to your support system when you need help.
-We’re here for you, so don’t hesitate to reach out!
+They have their reasons for doing so (usually the reasons stem from jealousy or fear); just stay positive and reach out to your support system when you need help.